singularitti/vscode-julia-formatter/README.md

   [PackageCompiler.jl](https://julialang.github.io/PackageCompiler.jl/dev/)
   documentation to learn why and how to create a sysimage.
-(Tl;dr a sysimage is a snapshot of the compiled functions in a Julia session, which can be reused to nearly eliminate the long compilation times Julia tends to suffer from.)
+(Tl;dr a sysimage is a snapshot of the compiled functions in a Julia session, which can be reused to nearly eliminate the long compilation times Julia tends to suffer from.
+Using a sysimage can vastly reduce the time it takes to format files.)

 For more detailed explanation of these settings, please go to [its official docs](https://domluna.github.io/JuliaFormatter.jl/stable/).